mongodb-js/charts-embed-sdk/docs/rendering-spec.md

 });
 ```

-If you have applied a customization but do not see the result applied in the embedded chart, nor there is any error in the browser console - this means that the rendering spec has been parsed successfully but is incorrect.
+If you have applied a customization but do not see the result applied in the embedded chart, nor is there any error in the browser console, this means that the rendering spec has been parsed successfully but is incorrect.
 In such cases, we recommend that you check all single keys you are setting in the docs one by one and also check their applicability per the chart type.